Alzheimers.net

 You might notice that although your loved one is able to walk that they have an unsteady step.
 The physical therapist will work with your loved one to build muscle memory to help with preventing falls.
 The muscles continue to know how to respond even when the brain is not able to register unstable surfaces.

 An added bonus of regular physical therapy is improved sleep.
 One study matched participants with therapists who assisted them to walk for 30 continuous minutes.
-After 6 months it was found that the participants were sleeping for an extra 36 minutes and waking less at night.
+After six months it was found that the participants were sleeping for an extra 36 minutes and waking less at night.

-3. Maintain independence through activities of daily living (ADLs).
+3. Maintain independence through activities of daily living (ADLs)

 Being able to take care of yourself is an important way to be independent.
-Daily activities like bathing, dressing, eating and toileting can become difficult with Alzheimer’s.
+Daily activities like bathing, dressing, eating, and toileting can become difficult with Alzheimer’s.
 A physical therapist will provide opportunities to practice and strengthen the ability to keep doing the daily activities.

 A physical therapist can also help family members set up a safe environment for the person with Alzheimer’s.
 It is a typical goal to be able to maintain the loved one’s function and independence as long as possible.